-- No sanding with power tools except in the Workshop
+- No sanding with power tools except in the Workshop and FCAD Open Space.

 - Know where the machine emergency shut-off is located for all processors and shop equipment.
 Use the shut-off immediately if you suspect a problem, and then have a technician check the situation.
 Technicians can be paged from the cage or front office at any time.

-- Read the WHMIS label and Material Safety Data Sheet for any chemical you are using and make sure you take precautions to protect yourself and those around you.
+- Read the WHMIS label and Safety Data Sheet for any chemical you are using and make sure you take precautions to protect yourself and those around you.